Kyary Pamyu Pamyu: 2013–2014: Nanda Collection and Pika Pika Fantajin

 Kyary performed her songs "Invader Invader" and "Ninja Re Bang Bang" at the end ceremony for the 2013 MTV Video Music Awards Japan Awards, where she also received the awards for Best Pop Video and Best Karaoke!
 Song for "Fashion Monster".
 In late June, it was revealed that she was working on a documentary film entitled Kyary Pamyu Pamyu the Movie.
 The film received a one-day limited screening and featured concert footage from Kyary Pamyu Pamyu's 100% KPP World Tour.
 Internationally the same year, she was nominated for Best New International Pop Artist by Fuse TV and Best Japan Act at the 2013 MTV Europe Music Awards.
 Kyary's second studio album, Nanda Collection, was released on June 26, 2013.
 In September 2013, she announced a second world tour titled Nanda Collection World Tour and a new single "Mottai Night Land" was released in late October and received positive reviews from Western media outlets.
 The single was released on November 6.
 The world tour visited the United States, Canada, Australia, England, France, Germany, Taiwan, Thailand, Singapore, Hong Kong, and Kyary's native Japan, lasting from February until November.
 It was originally to last until June but was postponed due to political unrest.
-She was interviewed by or was the focus of articles in internationally renowned publications such as The Guardian, Time Out London, Sydney Morning Herald, and VICE. in April 2014, Kyary Pamyu Pamyu made her Australian television debut on the program Sunrise and was the focus of Australian news programs such as ABC News.
+She was interviewed by or was the focus of articles in internationally renowned publications such as The Guardian, Time Out London, Sydney Morning Herald, and VICE. in April 2014, Kyary made her Australian television debut on the program Sunrise and was the focus of Australian news programs such as ABC News.
 In May 2014, she appeared in the British fashion magazine i-D. In July 2014, Vogue premiered Kyary's first English-language song, "Ring A Bell," in the United States.
 In October 2014, she was the focus of an article and photoshoot in the American fashion magazine Nylon.